-Even with training and domestication, pets have been known to turn on their owners and kill them.
+Even with training and domestication, pets have been known to turn on their owners.
 Sadly, this is all the more common with exotic animals that are difficult or impossible to train, such as lions, bears, and snakes.
-These stories are tragic, usually of devoted pet guardians attempting to simply do what can't be done - tame a wild beast.
+These stories are tragic, usually of devoted guardians attempting to simply do what can't be done - tame a wild beast.

-Travis the Chimpanzee became famous after he appeared in TV shows, commercials, and on talk shows with his owner Sandra Herold.
+Travis the Chimpanzee became famous after he appeared on TV with his owner Sandra Herold.
 In 2009, Herold called her friend Charla Nash for help getting the 200-pound chimp back into his cage.

-But Travis saw Nash holding one of his toys, and brutally attacked her by mauling her face and hands.
-Herold tried to stop Travis by stabbing him and hitting with a shovel, which only angered him more.
-She called 911 and police arrived, which led to Travis opening the door of one of the police cars.
-An officer shot Travis, and the chimp staggered away and died.Nash's family was in the process of suing Herold when Herold died of an ruptured aorta.
+But when Travis saw Nash, he attacked.
+Herold tried to stop Travis with a knife, which only angered him more.
+She called 911 and police arrived, which led to Travis ripping off the door of one of the police cars.
+An officer shot Travis, ending the chimp's rampage.

-Scarface The Pitbull Mauls His Owner Over A Sweater
+Scarface The Pitbull Mauled His Owner Over A Sweater

-A Florida woman and her family were mauled by her pet pitbull after she tried to put a sweater on him.
+A Florida woman and her family were accosted by her pet pitbull after she tried to make him wear a sweater.

-The pitbull - ironically named Scarface - attacked Brenda Guerrero, 52, in her Tampa home on New Year's Day in 2017.
+The pitbull named Scarface went after Brenda Guerrero, 52, in her Tampa home on New Year's Day in 2017.
 When her husband Ismael stepped in to help her, the dog turned on him.
-The couple's 22-year-old son tried to intervene - this time with a knife - and even after he stabbed Scarface the dog still attacked.
+The couple's 22-year-old son tried to intervene but failed to stop the dog.

-The three eventually managed to escape into the house, leaving the dog outside.
+The three eventually managed to escape, leaving the dog outside.
 Animal Control officers were called to the home and had to subdue the dog with a Taser.
-Officials said the dog was "aggressive."
+Officials said Scarface was "pretty aggressive."
 Sounds like an understatement.

 Teddy The Black Bear Killed His Owner While She Cleaned His Cage

 The Walz family of Allentown, PA, had raised their 350-pound black bear Teddy since it was a cub.
 But even so, the bear attacked and killed Kelly Ann Walz as she was cleaning his cage.
 She made the mistake of cleaning the cage while Teddy was still in it, which apparently set him off.
-Neighbor children saw the attack, and their father shot and killed Teddy.
+Neighbor children saw the incident, and their father shot Teddy.

 Authorities soon discovered that Kelly's husband's license to keep and sell exotic animals had expired.